sha-red/pandora/README.md

   We recommend to run pan.do/ra inside of LXD or LXC or dedicated VM or server.
   You will need at least 2GB of free disk space

-  pan.do/ra is known to work with Ubuntu 18.04, 20.04 and Debian/10 (buster),
-  other distributions might also work, let us know if it works for you.
+  pan.do/ra is known to work with Debian/11 (bullseye) and Ubuntu 20.04, other distributions might also work, let us know if it works for you.

   Use the following commands as root to install pan.do/ra and all dependencies: